Stories - USA VALUES, LLC

 Woodbury, MN 55125

 As the president of USA VALUES I have several experiences with valuable continuous improvement.
-Every other leader has these types of stories to tell and my stories are like so many others in the private sector.
-The private sector often takes doing FTFRTFT for granted even though FTFRTFT aligns processes for high quality requirements, increased throughput, creates less work in process and generates lower total costs.
+Every other leader has these types of stories to tell and my stories are like so many others.
+The private sector often takes doing first things first right the first time (FTFRTFT) for granted even though FTFRTFT aligns processes for high quality requirements, increased throughput, creates less work in process and generates lower total costs.

 This true story is about a custom manufacturing plant that at the time had at least 200 production workers and 20 artists doing custom graphics per order.
 The company processed over 100,000 orders per year.